judka-uriel/uriel-book/uriel_en.md

 drinks tea to calm oneself.
 -->

-Why then do many ultra-Orthodox not work, and even as seen in my case cause obstacles for others?  <!-- They themselves do not work, and they prevent others from doing so. -->
+Why then do many ultra-Orthodoxes not work, and even as seen in my case cause obstacles for others?  <!-- They themselves do not work, and they prevent others from doing so. -->
 What do the sages say about this?